VR51/import-users-from-csv/readme.txt

 == Changelog ==

+= 1.0.4.1 =
+* Minor tweak: set the site address as the HTTP referrer.
+May prevent requests being blocked by 3rd party servers.

 = 1.0.4 =
 * Separated 'Update user if username or email exists' into 2 options: Update if username exists, Update if email exists.
 * Added option to record success messages when users are imported successfully.
 Messages are stored in the Errorlog (to be renamed)